Malay Peninsula

 The Malay Peninsula (Note: Malay: Semenanjung Tanah Melayu or Semenanjung Melayu) is located in Mainland Southeast Asia.
-The landmass runs approximately north–south, and at its terminus, it is the southernmost point of the Asian continental mainland.
+The landmass runs approximately north–south, and at its terminus, Tanjung Piai, it is the southernmost point of the Asian continental mainland.
 The area contains Peninsular Malaysia, Southern Thailand, and the southernmost tip of Myanmar (Kawthaung).
 The island country of Singapore also has historical and cultural ties with the region.

 The Titiwangsa Mountains are part of the Tenasserim Hills system and form the backbone of the peninsula and the southernmost section of the central cordillera, which runs from Tibet through the Kra Isthmus, the peninsula's narrowest point, into the Malay Peninsula.
 The Strait of Malacca separates the Malay Peninsula from the Indonesian island of Sumatra, and the south coast is separated from the island of Singapore by the Straits of Johor.